30 roof types infographic

 bell roof examples

-Box_Gable_RoofBox gable roofs are distinguished by their triangular extensions at each face of the house, with the roof boxed at the end.
-This roofing type looks similar to a regular gable roof but with the triangular extensions closed off instead of being left open.
+Box_Gable_RoofBox gable roofs are distinguishable by their triangular extensions at each face of the house, with the roof boxed at the end.
+This roofing type resembles a regular gable roof, but the triangular extensions are closed off instead of left open.
 Box gables have a more pronounced triangular shape than regular gable roofs.

 box gable roof examples